hbc/NGS_Data_Analysis_Course/sessionII/lessons/02_alignment.md

 ##### Creating a genome index

-Indexing of the reference genome has already been done for you. **You do not need to run this code**.
-For this step you need to provide a reference genome and an annotation file.
-For this workshop we are using reads that originate from a small subsection of chromosome 1 (~300,000 reads) and so we are using only chr1 as the reference genome, and we have provided the appropriate indices.
-Depending on the size of your genome, this can take a while.
+For this workshop we are using reads that originate from a small subsection of chromosome 1 (~300,000 reads) and so we are using only chr1 as the reference genome.

 To store our genome indices, we need to create a directory: